cmptr/obsidian-sectionals/README.md

 # Sectionals

-Delete the Markdown section or structural block containing the cursor without selecting it first.

 Sectionals is an Obsidian plugin for deleting whole pieces of Markdown based on where your cursor is.
 Put the cursor inside a section, heading block, fenced code block, callout, or blockquote, then run the matching command.
 Sectionals finds the boundaries and removes the whole thing in one undoable edit.

 ## Installation